alan-turing-institute/rctab-infrastructure/README.md

 #### Custom Docker Images

-To deploy RCTab from your own images you will need to set the Docker registry URL, your Docker registry username and PAT as config secrets.
+To deploy RCTab from your own images you will need to set the Docker registry URL, your Docker registry username and a PAT as config secrets.

 If you want to deviate from our image naming scheme, you will also need to set the image name variables and the tag.